deeptigp/deeptigp.github.io/index.md

 Prior to joining Meta AI, I obtained my PhD at the University of Texas at Austin in 2017 where I worked with Prof. Alan Bovik on perceptual image and video quality assessment for real-world content.

 ## News
-- Organizing XAI4CV workshop at CVPR'23!
+- I am a co-organizer of XAI4CV workshop at CVPR'23!
-- Session chair of the featured papers panel at Neural and Information Processing Systems (NeurIPS)’22.
+- I am a session chair of the featured papers panel at NeurIPS’22.
-- Led the panel discussion on topics pertaining to Responsible AI research and in practice at the workshop on Responsible CV at ECCV’22.
+- I moderated a panel discussion on Responsible AI research and in practice at the workshop on Responsible CV at ECCV’22.
-- One of the main organizers of <a href="https://sites.google.com/view/rcv-at-eccv-2022/home"> Responsible CV </a> at ECCV'22.
+- I am one of the main organizers of <a href="https://sites.google.com/view/rcv-at-eccv-2022/home"> Responsible CV </a> at ECCV'22.
 - 2 papers accepted at ECCV'22!
 - I am serving as a Program Chair for <a href="https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks"> NeurIPS'22 Datasets and Benchmarks track </a>
 - I am serving as an Area Chair for AAAI'22, WiML workshop @ NeurIPS'21